Glen Canyon National Recreation Area Public Health Update

 Charles Hall Ferry Current Operations

 This ferry runs between Bullfrog and Halls Crossing.
 Utah travelers should know that without the ferry, State Route 276 does not connect and they must use Hwy 95 to drive north and south around Lake Powell.
-Find more information on the ferry page of the UDOT website.
+Find more information by calling the Utah Department of Transportation at 435-893-4747, or on on the ferry page of the UDOT website.